Realank/flutter_datetime_picker/README.md

 A flutter date time picker inspired by [flutter-cupertino-date-picker](https://github.com/wuzhendev/flutter-cupertino-date-picker)

-you can choose date / time / date&time in English, Dutch, Chinese and Russian
+you can choose date / time / date&time in multiple languages:
+- English
+- Dutch
+- Chinese
+- Russian
+- Italian
+- French
+- Spanish

 and you can also custom your own picker content